-Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlashes?
+Did Salman Khan Drop Rahat Fateh Ali Khan's Song From Dabangg 3 To Avoid Backlash?

 Yeh hai hamara romantic andaaz... suniye aur maze lijiye with ‘Naina Lade’... #NainaLadeDabangg3 (Link in bio) @arbaazkhanofficial @aslisona @saieemmanjrekar @prabhudheva @kichchasudeepa @nikhildwivedi25 @thesajidwajid @javedali4u @skfilmsofficial @saffron_bm @tseries.official

-Speaking of Salman Khan's unique strategy to release all full audio of every song, the source added, "Earlier a decision was taken to release the full audio of a song every three days.
+Speaking of Salman Khan's unique strategy to release the full audio of every song, the source added, "Earlier a decision was taken to release the full audio of a song every three days.
 That's not happening but all audio songs of the film will be out this month itself for sure."